junocchi/Ruby-practice-databases-Makers/Designing_Single_table/Schema_student _directory_1.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' titles.
+I want to see a list of students' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' release year.
+I want to see a list of students' cohorts.
 ```

 ```
 Nouns:

-album, title, release year
+students, names, cohorts
 ```

 ## 2. Infer the Table Name and Columns